-Biltmore Estate gets a head start with Candlelight Christmas, a decoration of America’s largest home with wreaths, lighted evergreens.
+- Christmas at Biltmore is a celebration of America’s largest home with wreaths, and lighted evergreens.
 This event, like many others, typically starts in November and runs through the beginning of January.

 Here are some more ways to celebrate Christmas in North Carolina:

-- Mike’s Farm Hayride and Dinner Show at Mike’s Farm in Beulaville (November 18 to December 28)
+- Mike’s Farm Holiday Events at Mike’s Farm in Beulaville (November 25-December 23 and December 26)

-- Winterlights at the NC Arboretum in Asheville (November 19 to January 1)
+- Winterlights at the NC Arboretum in Asheville (November 18-December 31)

-- Tanglewood Park Festival of Lights in Clemmons (Through January 1)
+- Tanglewood Park Festival of Lights in Clemmons (November 11-January 1)

-- Holiday Lights in the Cape Fear Botanical Garden, Fayetteville (December 2 to 23)
+- Holiday Lights in the Cape Fear Botanical Garden in Fayetteville (December 2-22)